utkarsh231/utkarsh231.github.io/index.md

 ## <span style="color:darkblue">News </span>

+* Sept 2021:    Two full papers with Adobe India accepted at the Workshop on Commonsense Reasoning and Knowledge Bases ([CSKB](https://akbc-cskb.github.io/)) at AKBC 2021.
 * July 2021:    Attending [LXMLS 2021](http://lxmls.it.pt/2021/) as a student.
 <!-- * June 2021:    Volunteering at NAACL 2021. -->
 * May 2021:     Work with CDLI accepted at ACL SRW 2021.
 Gauging machine translation and sequence labeling for extremely low-resource languages.